maxbilbow/hadoop-spark-playgrounds/README.md

 ## Getting Started

-1. Clone this repo, open a terminal, and navigate to its location.
+1. Download this repo, open a terminal, and navigate to its location.

 2. Build and run the containers
 ```shell